Bun/sshutils/README.md

 - pssh: execute commands
 - prun: execute local scripts/binaries remotely (requires SFTP support)

 Requirements:

 - A running ssh-agent with the proper keys loaded
 - The public key of the server is in `~/.ssh/known_hosts`

+Features:

+- Loads hostname aliases from `~/.ssh/config`
+- Basic support for groups in YAML-inventories

 ## Examples